They need to be well organised and able to lead and motivate a team.

 - Educational institutions

 Vacancies attract strong competition.
-Opportunities are advertised online and in local, regional and national newspapers, specialist publications including Leisure Management, Leisure Opportunities, Leisure Week and vacancy lists produced by the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).
+Opportunities are advertised in specialist publications including Leisure Management, Leisure Opportunities, Leisure Week (and their online equivalents) and vacancy lists produced by the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).
 Several specialist recruitment agencies also advertise opportunities.

 There are routes into this career for both university graduates and school leavers.